-FISMA Section 3544 requires establishing policies and procedures to ensure information security is addressed throughout the life cycle of each agency information system.
-VA Handbook 6500.5 Incorporating Security and Privacy into the System Development Life Cycle, also discusses integrating information security controls and privacy throughout the life cycle of each system.
+FISMA Section 3544 requires each agency to establish policies and procedures to ensure information security is addressed throughout the life cycle of each agency information system.
+The VA Change Management and Knowledge Service policy also discusses integrating information security controls and privacy throughout the life cycle of each system.

-Change management policies and procedures for authorizing, testing, and approving system changes were not consistently implemented for mission-critical applications and networks.
+Change management policies and procedures for authorizing, testing, and approving system changes were not consistently enforced for mission-critical applications and networks.
 We identified numerous test plans, test results, risk and impact analyses, and approvals that were either incomplete or missing for certain General Support Systems and major applications.
 VA has implemented a new change management system, which has the capability of requiring certain artifacts to be completed before changes are approved and implemented.
 This requirement was not in place for the legacy systems and several other applications in VA's system inventory.
 By not enforcing a standardized change control methodology, system development projects may be inconsistently developed, tested, and migrated into production, thereby placing VA systems at risk of unauthorized or unintended software modifications.